Skip to content

 1. Using the tldextract library

-2. Using urllib.parse module
+2. Using the urllib.parse module

-3. Using regular expression
+3. Using a regular expression

 Method 1: Using the tldextract library